AdaCore/gnatstudio/docs/users_guide/projects.rst

 The Project Properties Editor
 =============================

-The project properties editor gives you access at any time to the properties of your project.
-It is accessible through the menu :menuselection:`Project --> Edit Project Properties`, and through the contextual menu :menuselection:`Edit project properties` on any project item, e.g. from the Project View or the Project Browser.
+Use project properties editor at any time to access the properties of your project through the menu :menuselection:`Project --> Edit Project Properties` or the contextual menu :menuselection:`Edit project properties` on any project item, e.g. from the:guilabel:`Project` views or the :guilabel:`Project browser`.

-If there was an error loading the project (invalid syntax, non-existing directories, ...), a warning dialog is displayed when you select the menu.
+If there was an error loading the project (such as invalid syntax or non-existing directories), GPS displays a warning dialog when you select the menu.
 This reminds you that the project might be only partially loaded, and editing it might result in the loss of data.
-In such cases, it is recommended that you edit the project file manually, which you can do directly from the pop-up dialog.
+In such cases, it's recommended you edit the project file manually, which you can do directly from the pop-up dialog.

-Fix the project file as you would for any text file, and then reload it manually (through the :menuselection:`Project --> Open...` or :menuselection:`Project --> Recent` menus.
+Correct the errors in the project file by editing it as you would any text file and reload it manually (through the :menuselection:`Project --> Open...` or :menuselection:`Project --> Recent` menus.

 .. image:: project-properties.jpg